Hordle Beach Hut Owners Association formed

 A members' Photographic Competition was held and well supported.

-Also as a result of Covid-19, no members' social events have been possible in 2020 but a new photographic competition with the theme, Autumn & Winter at the Beach was announced.
+Also, as a result of Covid-19, no members' social events were possible in 2020 or 2021 but a second photographic competition with the theme, Autumn & Winter at the Beach took place.